sureshthenrajan/TicketingPlatform/README.md

 ### APIs:

-Following RESTful APIs provide access to the ticketing service methods
+Following RESTful APIs provide access to the ticketing service methods.
+For simplicity/ease of access, all required params are provided as query params.
+Sample Request provided for all APIs.

-1. GET /tickets/heartBeat
+	* GET /tickets/heartBeat
 	http://localhost:8080/tickets/heartBeat
 	Response:
 	{